-Managing Cat and Dog Allergies With Dermatology
+Managing Cat and Dog Allergies in Clifton Park, NY

 Is your pet’s constant scratching keeping you up at night?
 Many pet owners' first instinct is to believe the near constant scratching is caused by fleas or a similar ailment, but it's more likely to be a pet allergy.

 If you've tried grooming and bathing, but your pet is still suffering - it's time to make an appointment with our veterinarians at Cornerstone Veterinary Hospital Of Clifton Park.
 We can help you determine the cause of your pet's itch and have considerable experience providing pet allergy care to patients with skin conditions.

 - Fungal culture

 - Prescription diet trials (if a food allergy is suspected)

 Pet's can become allergic to certain ingredients in their food, such as beef and chicken byproducts, dairy, soy, wheat, and corn.
 To diagnose a food allergy, we implement a diet trial, and restrict your pet to a prescription diet (no treats or table scraps) for up to three months.
 If the new diet improves their condition, we may recommend keeping your pet on that specific diet for the long term.